Stoneside Custom Drapery

 Getting Started: Measuring Your Window Treatments

-For many, the first step to starting this process is measuring your windows.
-Keep in mind that sometimes this won’t be necessary if you partner with a full-service company, but for those who need to, we’ve got some steps to help you through it.
+For many, the first step in this process is to measure your windows.
+Keep in mind that this won’t always be necessary if you partner with a full-service company, but for those who need it, we’ve got some steps to help you through it.

 Step 1: Gather your materials